Alachisoft/NCache-Solutions/PostGreSQLNotifyExtensibleDependency/README.md

-# Sync NCache with PostgreSQL using NotifyExtensibleDependency
+# Sync NCache with PostgreSQL using NotifyExtensibleDependency and ReadThruProvider Resync

 ### Table of contents